Welcome to Villa Paradiso!

 Hello!
 We’re Manuel & Roberto.
 We’ll be delighted to host you at Villa Paradiso!

 Manuel is a former professor at Universidad de Oriente’s Agricultural Sciences Department, in Santiago de Cuba, where he was responsible for the evaluation of education methods.
-His life partner Roberto works in the field of social justice and divides his time between Canada and Cuba.
+His husband Roberto works in the field of social justice and divides his time between Canada and Cuba.

 It will be our pleasure to offer you information about the region and suggestions or recommendations so you can make the most of your stay, whether you like Cuban cultural life, lush natural parks, unblemished beaches, crystal clear rivers, hiking in tropical forests, ecotourism, agritourism or agrotourism, cyclotourism – or a mix of it all!
 For more about things to do and see in our region, visit our blog, A Taste of Baracoa.